gohugoio/hugoDocs/content/hosting-and-deployment/deployment-with-nanobox.md

 ```

 {{% note %}}
-It is not intended that you use the `nanobox-hugo-theme` as your actual them.
+It is not intended that you use the `nanobox-hugo-theme` as your actual theme.
 It's simply a theme to start with and should be replaced.
 {{% /note %}}

 ### View Your App